Share this page

 Community

-But we are constantly working on noise reduction solutions.
-Even more so now, since many municipalities today have expanded ever closer to railway tracks — while CN is carrying much more freight to meet global shipping needs.
+We are constantly working on noise reduction solutions.
+This is even more important today as many municipalities expand ever closer to railway tracks and CN is carrying more freight to meet global shipping needs.

-To help reduce the impact of rail noise and vibration for these neighbourhoods, CN’s Community Planning and Development department does the following:
+To help reduce the impact of rail noise and vibration on local communities, CN’s Community Planning and Development department:

-• Helps ensure that any development adjacent to a railway corridor or yard takes rail noise and vibration mitigation measures (such as building setbacks, safety beams, acoustic barriers, security fencing and vibration isolation)
+• Helps ensure any development adjacent to a railway corridor or rail yard implements noise and vibration mitigation measures.
+These include building setbacks, safety guardrails, acoustic barriers, security fencing and vibration isolation.

-We encourage you to contact us.
-Our team of experts is available to review your development project plans.
+We encourage anyone considering a development project near CN infrastructure to contact us.
+Our team of experts is available to help you with your development plans.

 CONTACT US